dhanalakshmip01/learn-terraform/day2/readme.md

 * **`+/-` replace**: Terraform must **delete** the old resource and **create** a new one (happens if you change something unchangeable, like a VM's Availability Zone).
 * **`-` destroy**: The resource will be removed.

--f the Session

-Students should leave the room feeling that **Terraform is a cycle**.
-You write, you init, you plan, you apply.
-If they understand that "State" is what connects their code to the real world, they have mastered Day 2.

-**Would you like me to move on to Day 3 (HCL Basics: Variables, Outputs, and Data Types)?**